-The most common marker of HBV infection is the presence of HBsAg.10 Although carriers may clear HBsAg and develop antibody to HBsAg, there still appears to be a risk of serious liver complications later in life.^{11,12} HBe-antigen (HBeAg) is generally used as a secondary marker to indicate active HBV replication associated with progressive liver disease.
-Failure to clear HBeAg appears to increase the risk of end stage liver disease.^{11,12} Variant strains of HBV precore mutants can lose the ability to produce HBeAg even when an active infection is present, limiting the use of this marker to monitor disease progression.9 cobas[°] HBV is a quantitative test performed on the cobas[°] 6800 System and cobas[°] 8800 System. cobas[°] HBV enables the detection and quantitation of HBV DNA in EDTA plasma or serum of infected patients for use in laboratories that support clinical trials as well as routine clinical practice in the management of patients with HBV.
-A single probe is used to detect and quantify, but not discriminate genotypes A-H. The viral load is quantified against a non-HBV DNA quantitation standard (DNA-QS), which is introduced into each specimen during sample preparation.
+HBV DNA in EDTA plasma and serum can be quantitated by nucleic acid amplification technologies, such as PCR.
+11-14 Several key guidelines recommend the use of real-time PCR methodology for HBV DNA quantitation primarily due to increased sensitivity and a broader linear range.
+15,16 cobas® HBV is a quantitative test performed on the cobas® 5800 system, cobas® 6800 system, or cobas® 8800 system. cobas® HBV enables the detection and quantitation of HBV DNA in EDTA plasma or serum of infected patients for use in laboratories that support clinical trials as well as routine clinical practice in the management of patients with HBV.
+A single probe is used to detect and quantify, but not discriminate genotype A-H. The viral load is quantified against a non-HBV DNA quantitation standard (DNA-QS), which is introduced into each specimen during sample preparation.
 The DNA-QS also functions to monitor for the entire sample preparation and PCR amplification process.
 In addition, the test utilizes three external controls: a high titer positive, a low titer positive, and a negative control.
+The high positive and low positive external controls are manufactured by dilution from stock material with a titer traceable to HBV 2nd WHO International Standard.
+Each Amplification/Detection kit lot is calibrated traceable to HBV 2nd WHO International Standard (NIBSC code 97/750).